MatheusGodoi/Brinde-Bot-Architecture/README.md

 * After coding your own cog with your functions, add it to the [cogFile.txt](/cogFile.txt)<br>
 This .txt is read on startup, and loads all cogs there.
 Remember to place the FILENAME of your cog, without the .py extension;
 * Restart your bot.
 After the cogs where placed on the right folder and the name added on the txt file, you can restart the bot to make it reload all cogs, and test your commands;
 * Merge your changes.
-If everything works, merge/open a pull request on the repository so everyone can update the changes and use the same CornoBot version
+If everything works, merge/open a pull request on the repository so everyone can update the changes and use the same BrindeBot version

 # Usage